10aded/Butterfly-Quiz/README.md

 `zig build run`

 (when called from a terminal / shell within the top directory of the project).
-A release build can be created with the command
+A release build can be created with the following command.

-`zig build -Doptimize=ReleaseFast`.
+`zig build -Doptimize=ReleaseFast`

 The project was built with the Zig 0.11.0 compiler on Windows 11, available from the [download page](https://ziglang.org/download/) on `ziglang.org`.
 Compilation of the app on other operating systems has not been tested.